 Here is an example of the G-code command used to launch PID autotune :

 M303 E0 S190

-- E0 is the number of the temperaturecontrol module, in the order they have been configured.
+- E0 is the number of the heater or bed temperature control module, determined by the order that they appear in the config file.
 Here it would be 0 for the hotend, and 1 for the bed.

 - S190 is the temperature to autotune for.
 Use the temperature you will be using your heater at in real life.
 For a hotend here we use 190c